← Back to Map

 Event

 Lake St. Moritz freezes reliably enough to drive on for only a few weeks a year.
 That window is when The I.C.E. happens.
-Now in its sixth year, the event has settled into something that shouldn't be possible: fifty of the world's most significant collector cars, judged on a frozen lake, then driven on it.
+Now in its seventh edition, the event has settled into something that shouldn't be possible: fifty of the world's most significant collector cars, judged on a frozen lake, then driven on it.
 No other concours works like this.

 Friday is for looking.
 Static judging, owners beside their cars, proper access without crowds.
-Saturday is when the format earns its reputation — the cars move, in rotation, on the ice, in front of whoever is standing at the barrier.
+Saturday is when the format earns its reputation, the cars moving in rotation on the ice in front of whoever is standing at the barrier.
 A Porsche 917 finding grip at altitude.
 An Audi Sport Quattro S1 E2 throwing powder.
 A Maserati MC12 with those exhaust outlets pointed skyward.
-The 2026 edition added two new classes: Birth of the Hypercar and Legendary Liveries, the latter pairing racing graphics against pure white snow in a way that justifies the drive up alone.
+Each edition sets its own themed classes, and the best of them pair racing liveries against pure white snow in a way that justifies the drive up alone.

 The event doesn't stay on the lake.
-St. Moritz's main street becomes part of the show — cars parked outside boutiques, Koenigseggs arriving through snowbanks on studded tyres, the Pagani showroom off the main drag running a full display alongside whatever is happening on the ice.
-It's one of the few events where the town and the concours are genuinely inseparable.
+St. Moritz's main street becomes part of the show, cars parked outside boutiques, Koenigseggs arriving through snowbanks on studded tyres, the Pagani showroom off the main drag running a full display alongside whatever is happening on the ice.
+It is one of the few events where the town and the concours are genuinely inseparable.

 More Events